devashish-patel47/Financial-Analysis-of-Dell-Technologies-Stock/README.md

 # Financial-Analysis-of-Dell-Technologies-Stock

-It includes complete analysis of Dell Technologies Inc. stock and whether a trader should invest in this stock.
+This repository contains the complete financial analysis of Dell Technologies Inc. stock and whether a trader should invest in this stock.
 Tools that were used to analyse the stock are mentioned below:

 1) CAPM
 2) Ratio and Valuation Analysis